BryanMorfe/ptdb/DOCUMENTATION.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+### How is the Data Parsed
+Welcome!
+This is an overview of how the data is parsed into the object.

+This is important to know because if you don't have a basic knowledge of how the data is "recognized" by the code, how will you manipulate it?

+#### Columns

 ### Global Functions
 There are three main global functions that will help you work with PTDB.